 - Are not required to have face-to-face interactions or create job opportunities.

 Apply today to become a registered CMIT Mentor.

 A mentee is responsible for understanding the nature of your relationship with your mentor and managing their expectations accordingly.
-Understanding that the mentors are volunteering their time, mentees should respect the valuable time contributed by their mentor.
+Understand that the mentors are volunteering their time and respect the valuable time contributed by their mentor.

 - Should not expect a mentor to always have an answer to every question.

-- Are responsible for coming to each meeting with their mentor, fully prepared.
+- Are responsible for coming fully-prepared to each meeting with their mentor.